-For convenience, for each virtual machine, VirtualBox Manager can show these logs in a window.
-Select a virtual machine from the machine list on the left and click Logs in the machine tools menu.
+For convenience, for each virtual machine, the VirtualBox Manager window can show these logs in a window.
+To access it, select a virtual machine from the list on the left and select Show Log from the Machine menu.

 The release log file, VBox.log, contains a wealth of diagnostic information, such as Host OS type and version, Oracle VM VirtualBox version and build.
 It also includes a complete dump of the guest's configuration (CFGM), detailed information about the host CPU type and supported features, whether hardware virtualization is enabled, information about VT-x/AMD-V setup, state transitions (such as creating, running, paused, stopping), guest BIOS messages, Guest Additions messages, device-specific log entries and, at the end of execution, final guest state and condensed statistics.